ethereum/ethereum-org/views/content/token.md

 This creates a very basic contract that doesn't do anything except define some generic functions about a contract that can be "owned".
 Now the next step is just add the text *is owned* to your contract:

     contract MyToken is owned {
-        /* the rest of the contract as usual */
+        // The rest of the contract as usual...

 This means that all the functions inside **MyToken** now can access the variable *owner* and the modifier *onlyOwner*.
 The contract also gets a function to transfer ownership.
 Since it might be interesting to set the owner of the contract at startup, you can also add this to the *constructor function*: